 Upon request a parent can ask for more information on sun safety and skin care awareness.

 Teachers at the CDC meet or exceed Kansas licensing standards.
 Professional Lead Teachers hold degrees and credentials in the Early Childhood field and have at least one year of experience with young children.
 WSU teacher assistants are working toward their undergraduate or graduate degrees in Early Childhood Education, Elementary Education, Nursing or a closely related field.

-Staff members are trained in First Aid, CPR, SIDS, Child Abuse and Recognition/Head Trauma and Signs and Symptoms of Childhood Illness.
+Staff members are trained in First Aid, CPR, SIDS, Child Abuse and Recognition/Head Trauma and Signs and Symptoms of Childhood Illness, and a breast feeding class.
 They are also required to take a Child Development class.
 All CDC Staff are required to complete a minimum of ten in-service clock hours per year in the early childhood education field.

 The Director, Jillian Hoefer is responsible for observing the health and development of all children, handling illnesses, implementing accident prevention and emergency procedures, keeping complete and current health records and informing parents of community resources.
-Amy Mease, Administrative Specialist may share this responsibility in the absence of the Director.
+Amy Mease, Administrative Specialist or the Assistant Director, Michelle Jarboe may share this responsibility in the absence of the Director.

 The Child Development Center reserves the right to terminate enrollment if a parent/guardian does not follow or fails to reasonably support the policies and procedures of the Child Development Center.
 Written notice two weeks prior to termination of a child’s enrollment will be given UNLESS immediate termination is deemed to be in the best interest of the child.
 The Child Development Center Director has the discretion to make this decision.

 The CDC does not provide transportation to and from home or school.

 Tuition is billed every two weeks and is due in advance of childcare services.
 Tuition due dates are posted on the calendar in the CDC lobby or payment calendars are available in the front office.